This post contains affiliate links.

 Therefore unless you get told about a local rule at the club or event or tournament where you are playing saying rangefinders are not permitted you can use them.

-Just because you have a lot of features on your rangefinder doesn’t mean they are all allowed to be used in tournament play.
+Always remember though that just because you have a lot of features on your rangefinder doesn’t mean they are all allowed to be used in tournament play.

 Some of the functions and features on rangefinders are still not permitted.